 The xyerrorlines style is only relevant to 2D data plots. xyerrorlines is like linespoints, except that horizontal and vertical error bars are also drawn.
-At each point (x,y), lines are drawn from (x,y-ydelta) to (x,y+ydelta)and from (x-xdelta,y) to (x+xdelta,y) or from (x,ylow)to (x,yhigh) and from (xlow,y) to (xhigh,y), depending upon the number of data columns provided.
-A tic mark is placed at the ends of the error bar (unless set bars is used - see set bars (p.
-108) for details).
+At each point (x,y), lines are drawn from (x,y-ydelta) to (x,y+ydelta) and from (x-xdelta,y) to (x+xdelta,y) or from (x,ylow) to (x,yhigh) and from (xlow,y) to (xhigh,y), depending upon the number of data columns provided.
+The appearance of the tic mark at the ends of the bar is controlled by set errorbars.
 Either 4 or 6 input columns are required.

+'''

-4 columns: x y xdelta ydelta 6 columns: x y xlow xhigh ylow yhigh plot 'data' using 1:2:(\$1-\$3):(\$1+\$3):4:5 with xyerrorlines
+4 columns: x y xdelta ydelta

+6 columns: x y xlow xhigh ylow yhigh

+'''